MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-management-for-enterprises.md

 For hardware that is compliant with Modern Standby and HSTI, when using either of these features, [BitLocker Device Encryption](bitlocker-device-encryption-overview-windows-10.md#bitlocker-device-encryption) is automatically turned on whenever the user joins a device to Azure AD.
 Azure AD provides a portal where recovery keys are also backed up, so users can retrieve their own recovery key for self-service, if required.
 For older devices that are not yet encrypted, beginning with Windows 10 version 1703 (the Windows 10 Creators Update), admins can use the [BitLocker CSP](https://docs.microsoft.com/windows/client-management/mdm/bitlocker-csp) to trigger encryption and store the recovery key in Azure AD.

-This is applicable for Azure Hybrid AD as well.
+This is applicable to Azure Hybrid AD as well.

 ## Managing workplace-joined PCs and phones